kfirprods/git-barber/cli/README.md

 // Interactively create a new nested branch git-barber branch

-// Create or register branch 'feature/profile-update'
+// Create / register existing branch as a child: git-barber branch feature/paymentsPaypal
-git-barber branch feature/profile-update

 After invoking the command, you'll see a visual tree-like structure for choosing the parent branch: